wjthieme/nasa-image/README.md

 - [ ] Endless scrolling results in infinite memory expansion as images are kept in memory and only cleared once the search query is changed.
 - [ ] Snapshot testing should run on multiple devices and actually compare screenshots between different runs.
 - [ ] The app sometimes runs into a 403 error which seems to be caused by rate limiting done by the backend.
+- [ ] Assumption about the image resource urls does not always hold which sometimes leads to the app not loading an image.